|On this page|

 Interpolates between the base pose and the clip’s pose according to the Blend Ratio.

-Applies a percentage of the clip’s rotations to the base pose, as specified by the Blend Ratio.
+Applies a percentage of the clip’s rotations and translations to the base pose, as specified by the Blend Ratio.
 Typically the layered clip will be a difference clip, where the channels contain the difference from a reference pose rather than the actual pose.
 This is useful for adding additional variation while preserving the characteristics of the base animation.

 Specifies the number of clips in the layer.

 Randomly select a clip from a custom distribution of clip names and weights.